Licorice

 Origin and history

 Licorice, known for over 4,000 years, is a major medicinal plant used in both ancient Egypt and traditional Chinese medicine.
-Its name comes from the Greek words glukos (“sweet”) and rhiza (“root”), literally “sweet root,” due to its naturally sweet taste.
-The Egyptians made decoctions from it to soothe the throat, and Hippocrates already recommended it for respiratory and digestive problems.
-Today, licorice is used as much for its health benefits as for its characteristic aroma in confectionery and herbal teas.
+Its name comes from the Greek glukos ("sweet") and rhiza ("root"), literally "sweet root," due to its naturally sweet taste.
+The Egyptians made decoctions from it to soothe the throat, and Hippocrates already recommended it for respiratory and digestive disorders.
+Today, licorice is used as much for its benefits as for its characteristic aroma in confectionery and herbal teas.

 Properties and benefits of licorice

-Licorice is known for its soothing, digestive, and anti-inflammatory properties :
+Licorice is known for its soothing, digestive, and anti-inflammatory properties:

-• Antioxidant : its flavonoids help protect cells against oxidative stress.
+• Antioxidant: its flavonoids help protect cells against oxidative stress.